 This is one of the normal changes in aging dogs.
 It develops at around 8 years old and becomes more obvious as they get older.

 Although this looks similar to cataracts, it does not affect vision as much.
-If a dog with this condition is very old, they will have impaired vision.
+If a dog with this condition is very old, it will have impaired vision.

 Lenticular sclerosis usually affects both eyes.
-Pupils will go from black to a gray cloudiness.
+Pupils will go from black to having a gray cloudiness.

 Your veterinarian will perform a complete eye exam, usually dilating (expanding) the pupil to determine if your dog has lenticular sclerosis or a cataract.